also known as: Beregkisfalud (HU), Selce (CZ), Siltze (RU), Siltz (Yid)

 ( Click the arrow in the buttons below for pronunciation. )

-Sil'tse is located about 2 miles SW of Irshava, 14 miles of NE Berehove and 21 miles SE of Mukacheve.
+Sil'tse is located about two miles southwest of Irshava, fourteen miles of northeast Berehove and twenty-one miles southeast of Mukacheve.

 Beregkisfalud is found mentioned in 1466 in a first decree.